Roche (also known as Dumbrell) v Governor of Cloverhill Prison

 Roche (also known as Dumbrell) v Governor of Cloverhill Prison, [2014] IESC 53 is a reported Irish Supreme Court case decision.
 The Court decided that the Bail Act of 1997 is not a code that explains all the rules about the law on bail.
 The Act does not replace the High Court's full and original authority.
-It shouldn't be taken as meaning that the crime replaces the court's authority.
-The Act adds new legal reasons why bail shouldn't be granted and changes the existing bail laws.
+It should not be taken as meaning that the crime replaces the court's authority.
+The Act adds new legal reasons why bail should not be granted and changes the existing bail laws.
 For example, the Act of 1997 added a new reason to deny bail.
 Before that law, bail could be denied if it was thought that the defendant could escape instead of going to trial.

 Background

 In November 2013, Mr Roche was arrested and charged with violent disorder.
 He asked for bail in the District Court.
 His request for bail was denied, and he was kept in custody.
 He was then given bail by the High Court in December 2013.
 This was subject to certain rules, such as living at a certain address, keeping to a curfew, checking in every day at a certain Garda station, and not having any contact with his co-accused.
 His bail was taken away 3 months later when he did not follow these rules.

 Mr. Roche was given bail again.
 These rules were not as strict, which let him go on holiday to Portugal.
 There was a certain period of time when these rules were eased.
 His bail was taken away again when he went back to Ireland earlier than expected.

-He didn't give his passport back to Kilmainham Jail.
+He did not give his passport back to Kilmainham Jail.
 He also did not live at the address he said he would.
 The Garda asked for an arrest warrant.
 Roche told the Supreme Court that he had not broken the terms of his bail because the supposed violations happened when his bail conditions were temporarily relaxed.
 He brought proceedings under Article 40 of the Constitution to be released from custody.
 The judge held the bail conditions were breached in relation to residence, which resulted in him waiving his passport and curfew.

 Roche argued that the Bail Act 1997 was a complete code for courts when dealing with bail matters, and completely excluded any jurisdiction in the Circuit Court to revoke bail.